Lisandro Cuxi

-Lisandro Monteiro Furt (born 17 July 1999), better known by his stage name Lisandro Cuxi, is a Portuguese-French singer-songwriter and dancer.
+Lisandro Monteiro Furtado (born 17 July 1999), better known by his stage name Lisandro Cuxi, is a Cape Verdean singer-songwriter and dancer.
 In 2017, Cuxi won the sixth season of The Voice: la plus belle voix as part of Team M. Pokora.
 He released his debut album named Ma bonne étoile in September 2017.

 Early life

 His family was originally from Cape Verde.
-Cuxi was born on 17 July 1999 in Lisbon, Portugal.
+Cuxi was born on 17 July 1999 in Lisbon, Portugal, and is the youngest brother of singer Soraia Ramos.
 At aged nine he moved to Cannes despite not being able to speak French.
 He then learned both French and English especially with songs.

 Career

 2015: The Voice Kids

 In 2015, he took part in season 2 of the French television series The Voice Kids, broadcast from 25 September to 23 October 2015.
 In the blind auditions, Cuxi sang "Run to You" by Whitney Houston, all three coaches turning their chairs.
 Cuxi chose to be part of Team Jenifer.
 He went on to reach Final and finished in second.